 By implementing standard lean data-submission procedures and KPIs to measure adherence to processes for inbound data from the different business units, The Lab was able to slash this wasted effort by 70 percent.
 That’s lean finance in action.

-Could your bank’s finance function benefit from lean methodology implementation in its operations?
+Could your finance function benefit from lean process improvement implementation in its operations?
 How many fragmented work activities do you think are lurking within that function right now?

-Lean Finance Function Management Lesson 2: A transformed organization measures its operations effectively and avoids bloated reporting
+Lean Finance Transformation Lesson 2: A transformed organization measures its finance operations effectively and avoids bloated reporting

 How can you apply a lean strategy to operations or process improvement if you lack essential operating metrics?
 At the time of The Lab’s intervention, this bank had few operating measures to monitor daily routines and control the workday.
 Thus they couldn’t tell which employees were producing reports using 20 percent—or 100 percent—of their time.